 Onboard Entertainment - Roberta DeMuro

-Roberta DeMuro moved to Maine in her early 20’s, and has been entertaining audiences for most of her adult life.
-On the Maine Coast and Harbors Cruise, Roberta provides guests with an unforgettable music experience with a sampling from a repertoire of thousands of songs.
-Roberta performs a fun set of old favorites and loves taking song requests as well!
+A Maine native, Roberta DeMuro provides guests with an unforgettable music experience performing a sampling of songs from her repertoire of thousands.
+She performs a fun set of old favorites and loves taking song requests as well!